+Time and Date

+10:00 a.m., local time, on Wednesday, December 15, 2010.

+Place

-Time and Date 10:00 a.m., local time, on wednesday, December 16, 2009.
-Place The Company's corporate offices at 3551 Plano Parkway, The Colony, TX 75056.
-(1) To elect seven directors to hold office until the next annual meeting of shareholders or until their respective successors have been
+The Company's corporate offices at 3551 Plano Parkway, The Colony, TX 75056.

-Items of Business

-- (1) To elect seven directors to hold office until the next annual meeting of shareholders or until their respective successors have been elected and qualified; - (2) To ratify the appointment of Montgomery, Coscia and Greilich, LLP as the Company's independent registered public accounting firm for fiscal year 2010; and - (3) To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.
+- (1) To elect seven directors to hold office until the next annual meeting of shareholders or until their respective successors have been elected and qualified; - (2) To ratify the appointment of Montgomery, Coscia and Greilich, LLP as the Company's independent registered public accounting firm for fiscal year 2011; and - (3) To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.